qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

 Syntax
 ======

 Apart from the general Json rules, you can place '=' in front of job and key names, to indicate that this feature should prevail as specified when configs get merged.
 See :ref:`here <pages/tool/generator_config_articles#job_shadowing_and_partial_overriding>` for more details on that.
 The config system also allows the use of *macros*, details of which can be found :ref:`here <pages/tool/generator_config_articles#let_key>`.
+If you use keys outside those listed here in your configuration, you will be warned about them, and they will be ignored in the processing.

 .. _pages/tool/generator_config#valid_job_keys: